 They take their name from a mysterious lake in the heart of Donegal, in Ireland's far northwest.
 They take the name of their new album, Poison Glen, from a place of beauty and myth that’s deep in the heart of this land of legend, too.
 Their music?
 That’s drawn from the heart of fire and grace that brings these legends and spirits of Ireland alive.
 This is Altan.

-The musicians of Altan have been taking the music of Ireland, specifically the fiery music of Donegal, to the world, having performed and recorded with giants of American country and bluegrass music, top notch Celtic artists, and with classical musicians and orchestras, delighting audiences from Japan to Cape Breton to California, as well as from Belfast to Cork and Dublin to Derry in Ireland.
-As they discussed plans for their latest album, Poison Glen, the six artists of Altan decided to focus on what those audiences like best: “We wanted to go back to the core sound, to have the sort of energy and atmosphere that we have in our live shows, with the vocals upfront and not so big production,” says Mairéad Ní Mhaonaigh, founding member of Altan.
-Ní Mhaonaigh is internationally respected for her fiddle playing, composing, and singing, both for her work with Altan as well as through her work on projects including T With the Maggies, String Sisters, her solo work, and her teaching.
+The musicians of Altan have been taking the music of Ireland-specifically the fiery music of Donegal-to the world.
+Having performed and recorded with giants of American country and bluegrass music, top notch Celtic artists, and with classical musicians and orchestras, they have delighted audiences from Japan to Cape Breton to California, as well as from Belfast to Cork and Dublin to Derry in Ireland.
+As they discussed plans for their latest album, Poison Glen, the six artists of Altan decided to focus on what those audiences like best: “We wanted to go back to the core sound, to have the sort of energy and atmosphere that we have in our live shows, with the vocals upfront and not as much production,” says Mairéad Ní Mhaonaigh, founding member of Altan.
+Ní Mhaonaigh is internationally respected for her fiddle playing, composing, and singing, both for her work in Altan as well as in her work on other projects including T With the Maggies, String Sisters, her solo work, and her teaching.

 There’s life experience in the songs on Poison Glen, too.
 “Seolta Geala,” which Ní Mhaonaigh sings in Irish, is a song celebrating the freedom of sailing on the sea.
 “The Blackest Crow,” both a love story and a lament, is a song that’s found in many versions across the English-speaking world.
 “It’s just such a good story that I always wanted to record it, “ Ní Mhaonaigh says.
-“Lily of the West” is another song, which has traveled across the world, this version coming to Ní Mhaonaigh from America by way of Arranmore in Ireland.
+“Lily of the West” is another song that has traveled across the world, coming to Ní Mhaonaigh from America by way of Arranmore in Ireland.

-Ní Mhaonaigh has been choosing songs and seeking out tunes all her life, growing up in Donegal in a musical family and in a musical community.
+Growing up in a musical family and community in Donegal, Ní Mhaonaigh has been choosing songs and seeking out tunes all her life.
 In 1981, she and her late husband, Belfast flute player Frankie Kennedy, began performing as the duo that would later become Altan.
 Over the years, the band evolved naturally.
-Current members are Dáithí Sproule, whose own compositions have been recorded by Liz Carroll, Aoife Clancy and others, on guitar, Ciarán Curran, whose subtle and original touch on bouzouki have brought him many chances to work with great traditional players, and Mark Kelly, who adds a rock and jazz as well as classical music knowledge to his work with the band on guitar and backing vocals.
+Current members are guitarist Dáithí Sproule, whose own compositions have been recorded by Liz Carroll, Aoife Clancy and others, Ciarán Curran, whose subtle and original touch on bouzouki have brought him many chances to work with great traditional players, and Mark Kelly, who adds a rock and jazz as well as classical music knowledge to his work with the band on guitar and backing vocals.
 Ciarán Tourish has added his talents on fiddle and whistles to the music of Paul Brady, Mary Black, Maura O'Connell, Dé Danann and Tim O'Brien among others, while Dermot Byrne, who plays accordion, has worked with Manus McGuire, Sharon Shannon, Frankie Gavin, and the late jazz violinist Stephane Grappelli.
-Mairéad Ní Mhaonaigh, on fiddle and vocals, has recorded with Enya, the Chieftains, Dolly Parton, T With the Maggies and others, and she is also in demand as a teacher and as a presenter of programs for broadcast.
+Mairéad Ní Mhaonaigh, on fiddle and vocals, has recorded with Enya, the Chieftains, Dolly Parton, T With the Maggies and others, and she is also an in-demand teacher and broadcaster.
 On Poison Glen, they are joined by Jim Higgins on percussion and Harry Bradley on flute.

-With this range of diverse interests and opportunities, still, it is Ireland’s northwest that is the heart and center of Altan’s music.
+With this range of diverse interests and opportunities, still, it is Ireland’s northwest that is the heart of Altan’s music.

-After a time being based in Dublin, Ní Mhaonaigh has returned to live again in Donegal.
+After spending some time in Dublin, Ní Mhaonaigh has returned to live again in Donegal.
 “Since I came back to Donegal, I’ve connected again to the roots, the sense of place, not alone to the landscape but to the spirits.
 I find it easier to connect and create here,” she says.

-That connection to the mystery, depth, and legend of Donegal come through in the artwork for Poison Glen, created by Edain O’Donnell, and in the title.
-Poison Glen is a place in Donegal, and there’s a legend that goes with how it got its name, involving a one eyed giant named Balor, his daughter he locked away in a tower, a lover who came to rescue her, a fight between the giant and the lover, and a drop of poison blood.
+That connection to the mystery, depth, and legend of Donegal comes through in the artwork for Poison Glen, created by Edain O’Donnell, and in the title.
+Located in Donegal, a legend surrounds how Poison Glen earned its name.
+The legend involves a one-eyed giant named Balor, his daughter he locked away in a tower, a lover who came to rescue her, a fight between the giant and the lover, and a drop of poisonous blood.
 “There are other stories about how it came to be called Poison Glen, but I like the one about Balor the best!” says Ní Mhaonaigh with a laugh.
-“We had Poison Glen it as a working title for the album, and we thought it had a bit of an edge to it, so we decided to keep it.”
+“We had Poison Glen as a working title for the album, and we thought it had a bit of an edge to it, so we decided to keep it.”

-With thirty years of bringing the music of Donegal to the world, Altan are a legend on their own.
-A living and growing one, too.
+After thirty years of bringing the music of Donegal to the world, Altan is a legend in its own right- and one that continues to grow.
 “As we were working on Poison Glen, we saw how we are developing more creativity in the band, using the studio almost as another instrument,” Ní Mhaonaigh says.
 “We are proud of that, we are proud of this album, and we see there are more possibilities ahead for us to explore.”